A guided residual search for nonlinear state-space identification: Problem Statement

-For parameter estimation, we consider a dataset of \(N\) input-output samples, collected from the system under test: where both \(u(n)\) and \(y(n)\) are normalized to have zero mean and unit variance.
-To focus on the core contributions, the method starts from an initial linear model \(\mathcal{M}_0 = (\hat{A}, \hat{B}_u, \hat{C}_y, \hat{D}_{yu})\) that is stable and provides a rough approximation of the linear input-output behavior of the system.

-We propose a sequential identification strategy consisting of three stages.
-Specifically, (i) a guided residual search is performed to infer the latent variables \(w\) and \(x\) while simultaneously estimating the matrices \(B_w\) and \(D_{yw}\); (ii) the neural network \(f_{\text{NN}}\) is trained, together with the matrices \(C_z\) and \(D_{zu}\), using the inferred latent variables; and (iii) all model parameters are jointly refined through nonlinear optimization.
-Steps (i) and (ii) aim to accelerate convergence of step (iii) by providing a well-informed initialization, but also introduce their own challenge, discussed next.
+We propose a sequential identification strategy consisting of three stages: (i) performing a \ac{grs} to infer the latent variables \(w\) and \(x\) while simultaneously estimating \(B_w\) and \(D_{yw}\); (ii) {training the nonlinear parameters \(\theta_{\text{nl}}=(C_z,\,D_{zu},\,\theta_{\text{NN}})\) in a recursion-free manner} using the inferred latent variables; and (iii) jointly refining all model parameters through nonlinear optimization.
+Steps~(i) and~(ii) aim to accelerate convergence of step~(iii) by providing a well-informed initialization, but also introduce their own challenges, discussed next.